Section 1

 You can also create a template from an existing signed document:

-This copies the original (unsigned) PDF and all field placements into a new template.
+Requires a JSON body with the new template’s name (and optional description).
+The original (unsigned) PDF and all field placements are copied into a new template.

 Other Template Endpoints